New York MLL Professional Learning: Systemwide Support for Every District

 FREE 60-minute Webinars

 Free foundational webinars that clarify academic language expectations, linguistic complexity, and the relationship between task design and student reasoning.
-Designed for educators across roles and districts, these sessions offer a shared starting point — grounding everyone in what New York's evolving MLL expectations actually mean for classroom practice.
+Designed for educators across all instructional roles and districts, these sessions offer a shared starting point — grounding everyone in what New York's evolving MLL expectations actually mean for classroom practice.

 Instructional Practice